 The National Council of Women of New Zealand’s vision is a gender equal NZ.
-Our mission is to build understanding and drive action so that all New Zealanders have the freedom and opportunity to determine their own future.
+We want all New Zealanders to have the freedom and opportunity to determine their own future.

 NCWNZ is particularly focussed on changing our gender culture – improving our attitudes, actions and language around gender.
 We need to reduce the influential gender stereotyping that starts from birth.
 For too many people in New Zealand, this stereotyping seriously limits their life choices and opportunities.

 Reducing sexism in our culture is essential if current programmes to get more women into leadership, reduce violence against women, eliminate the pay gap and improve women’s financial situation are to succeed.